-Yvonne Camper's mandate is to help Prophets and Christian leaders excel in the marketplace.
-She is an Executive coach and Spiritual counselor with expertise in organizational development, Spiritual Development, Forgiveness, and Life Strategies.
-Yvonne has been engaged in ministry and business for the past thirty years, she has worked for some of the largest non-profit organizations in the country, as well as being elected to serve on their boards.
+Yvonne Camper's mandate is to help Prophets and Christian leaders excel in every aspect of life.
+She is an Executive Coach and Spiritual Counselor with expertise in Organizational Development, Spiritual Development, Forgiveness Coaching, and the development of Life and Business Strategies.
+Yvonne has been engaged in ministry and business for over thirty years, she has worked for some of the largest non-profit organizations in the country, as well as being elected to serve on their boards.

-She is a 3rd generation Entrepreneur, Ministry Leader and Entertainment, her grandfather was named who's who in the state of Ohio as the first African American Businessman to own his own company.
-Her 2nd cousin, Teddy Buckner, was also a staple in Hollywood as a musician who worked with Nat King Cole, Eartha Kitt, Louie Armstrong and Disney.
-And she has a rick history rooted in ministry with three generations of pastors.
+She is a third-generation Entrepreneur and Ministry Leader.
+Her grandfather was named received an award from the Governor of Ohio as a Minority Business Owner.
+Her 2nd cousin, Teddy Buckner, was also a staple in Hollywood as a musician who worked with Nat King Cole, Eartha Kitt, Louie Armstrong, and Disney.
+In addition, she has a rich history rooted in four

 Yvonne is not only a dynamic speaker but is also a prolific writer.
-In addition to writing books, she has also written for several online blogs, local newspapers and national magazines.
+In addition to writing books, she has also written for several online blogs, local newspapers, and national magazines.
 Yvonne has a B.A. in Christian Studies from Vision International University with coursework in childhood grief, trauma, and loss.
-She is also a member of The American Association for Christian Counselors.
-She is currently pursuing her master’s degree in the same field of study.
-Her ministry affiliation and oversight are through the Harvest International Ministries (HIM).
-Yvonne is the mother of five children and four amazing grandchildren.
+She is also a member of The American Association for Christian Counselors (AACC) where she is pursuing her certification in Mental Health Coaching.